goetzf/Ulysses-Snapshot/README.md

 * This Python script takes a snapshot of all Ulysses III Sheets,
 * to a readable folder structure, named with Group and Sheet titles.
 * Groups and Sheets are prefixed with sequence numbers.
-Original sheet's modified dates are also preserved.
+* Original sheet's modified dates are also preserved.
 * Complete markdown files get also embedded in all .ulysses packages.
-* Individual Sheets or Groups can be restored by dragging them to Ulysses via Finder.
+* Individual Sheets or Groups can be restored by dragging them to Ulysses' sidebar via Finder.

-* Filters, glued sheets, and original modified time, will not be preserved when restoring from Arcive.
-(If complete library restoration is needed, rely on Ulysses own built-in backup instead.
-Filters, glued sheets, and original modified time, will then also be restored.)
+Note: Filters, glued sheets, and original creation time, will not be preserved when restoring from Arcive.
+If complete library restoration is needed, rely on Ulysses own built-in backup instead.
+Filters, glued sheets, and original creation time, will then also be restored.

 ## Also:
 * Convert all Ulysses Sheets to Markdown files,